Putting Together a Website Timeline

 Once the design company has run all of its tests and fixed any issues that popped up, they’ll then present it to you for review.

-Congratulations!
-The time you’ve been waiting for has arrived: launch time.
 This is when the finished site is migrated from the development server to the production server on your domain, an SSL is implemented, and more.
+When the new website is launched there should be minimal interruption to the current site.

+What is the typical duration for the site launch phase?
+The site launch phase can range from 1 day to 2 weeks after approval in the beta stage/on the staging servers.
 Because you and your web development company did such a good job meeting all of the milestones you set, the process of actually launching the site is fairly quick and easy.
 That being said, complex sites are always going to be more involved at every stage, so a large project will take a bit longer to launch after the testing and review process is complete.
+Your agency will be able to provide visibility into what you can expect prior to starting the launch process.

 Maintenance and Ongoing Improvements (Ongoing)